 Real change happens within a systems framework, meaning the whole family engages in the healing process.
 Parents need and deserve help for themselves to overcome their own emotional struggles and learn how to help their teen through their own attitudes and behaviors.

-For this reason, the Healing for Teens & Parent Workshop
+For this reason, the Healing for Teens & Parent Offerings

-Whoever is identified as the parents (whether parents or step-parents – those who have primary residential and legal responsibility for the teen) are REQUIRED to attend the Teens and Parents Workshop.
+Whoever is identified as the parents (whether parents or step-parents – those who have primary residential and legal responsibility for the teen) are REQUIRED to attend.

-The Healing for Teens & Parents Workshop is based on the foundations of systems theory, group process, and a wholistic approach that examines issues beyond the teen’s problematic sexual behavior.
-The workshop is a group process where multiple families attend at the same time (normally four to six families).
+The Healing for Teens & Parents Offerings are based on the foundations of systems theory, group process, and a wholistic approach that examines issues beyond the teen’s problematic sexual behavior.
+This is a group process where multiple families attend at the same time (normally four to six families).
 The participants move between brief educational segments, activities, and group settings.

 Some of the groups are separate gatherings of the girls and the parents, where each population has a safe space to share their challenges as a family.
 Other groups are family therapy (with the girls and parents together) in a multi-family group setting, meaning one or two other families will be part of the group.
 The intensive is active, experiential, and engaging for both the teen and the parents.